Our shed at the Lodge

-This shed, the fence to the south and the heavy wooden furniture on the homestead veranda’s came from stables built in the 1840’s at the Uniting Church in Scone.
+The timber for the shed, the fence to the south and the heavy wooden furniture on the homestead’s verandahs came from stables built in the 1840s for the Uniting Church in Scone.

-The woodsman told us that the reason he knew the original stables were built in the 1840’s was the straightness of the timber so it must have happened with the first wave of settlers.
+The woodsman dated the original stables as having been built in the 1840s.
+This was due the straightness of the timber which indicated that the stables were erected by the first wave of settlers.

-Many weddings utilise the shed and adjacent old truck for photos.
+Many wedding groups utilise the shed and the adjacent old truck for their photos.